Portavadie

-Portavadie (Port a' Mhadaidh) is a village on the shores of Loch Fyne on the coast of the Cowal Peninsula, in Argyll and Bute, West of Scotland.
+Portavadie (Port a' Mhadaidh) is a village on the shores of Loch Fyne and the coast of the Cowal Peninsula, in Argyll and Bute, West of Scotland.
+Portavadie is also the site of a yard built for the construction of oil platforms, which has since been converted into a marina.
+A ferry service across the loch to the Kintyre Peninsula departs from Portavadie, which is also on a long distance footpath and cycleway.

+Oil rig contruction yard

 The Portavadie complex was built in 1975 by the then Scottish Office for the purpose of constructing concrete platforms for extraction of oil from the North Sea.
 However, the intention was soon overtaken by acceptance that steel platforms were the future for the oil industry in Scotland.

-Despite suggestions to turn the complex into a holiday village, it lay redundant until in the mid-1980s the enclosed port was used by a local fish farm company.
+Despite suggestions to turn the complex into a holiday village, it lay redundant until in the mid-1980s, when the enclosed dock was used by a local fish farm company.
+In the 2000s, the dock was further reused as a marina.

-In 2013 a further report in the Dunoon Observer and Argyllshire Standard says that the derelict "village", known as Polphail, was sold to a forestry company who planned to demolish the buildings and build new houses.
+The nearby housing development built for the yard's workers, known as Polphail, remained unused and derelict.
+In 2013, it was sold to a forestry company who planned to demolish the buildings and build new houses.
 By 2016 the buildings had been demolished, but the plans had changed to the construction a whisky distillery on the site, with construction to commence in early 2023.